vojtechruz/vojtechruzicka-blog/src/posts/java-records/index.md

 And we're finally done.
 It's about fifty lines of code!
 It's quite painful to write (although your IDE can help here) and difficult to read.
 What's worse, it's hard to find some extra functionality (such as new methods) in all the boilerplate.

-In these fifty lines, there are three lines that are actually interesting and bear some information:
+In these fifty lines, there are only three lines that are actually interesting and bear some information:

 ```java
 private final String name;